RoboWars-IIT-Mandi/ResourcesAndNotes/README.md

 Dikkat kahi bhi hoti to heat ki hoti\

 ## Things to do
+- Go through ever part available at robu and robokits, and make a list of things that might be useful to me
 - Distibute Tasks between peeps
 - How the money part of workshop works, and also about wire EDM
 - New aluminium chassis design and fabrication